aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.1.18.0 (2015-10-07 09:15 UTC)
+* AWSMarketplaceCommerceAnalytics (3.1.0.0)
+	* Updated to use new Core, version 3.1.3.0
+	* The AWS Marketplace Commerce Analytics service allows marketplace partners to programmatically request business intelligence data from AWS Marketplace.
+This service provides the same data that was previously only available through the AWS Marketplace Management Portal, but offers the data in a fully-machine-readable format and available in fine-grained data sets rather than large reports.
+* ConfigService (3.1.2.0)
+	* Added support for Config Rule and Evaluations.
+* Inspector (3.1.0.0)
+	* Amazon Inspector is a new service from AWS that identifies security issues in your application deployments.
+Use Inspector with your applications to assess your security posture and identify areas that can be improved.
+Inspector works with your EC2 Instances to monitor activity in the applications and system.
+* Kinesis (3.1.2.0)
+	* Added two new Amazon Kinesis APIs that allow customers to choose how long their data records are stored in their Amazon Kinesis streams.
+* KinesisFirehose (3.1.0.0)
+	* Amazon Kinesis Firehose is a fully managed service for ingesting data streams directly into AWS data services such as Amazon S3 and Amazon Redshift.
+* Core 3.1.3.0
+	* Updated the set of error codes that are automatically retried.

 ### 3.1.17.1 (2015-10-07 00:48 UTC)
 * Core 3.1.2.1
 	* Fixed issue where NullReferenceException could be thrown for certain SDK calls (https://github.com/aws/aws-sdk-net/issues/252).